Get App

 The Numerological Meaning of 108

-Numero value 8 represents a balance between spirituality and the material world.
+8 represents a balance between spirituality and the material world.
 People who belong to number 8 in numerology are not only powerful and ambitious in the professional world but also very religious and believe in God’s presence.

 9 symbolises wisdom, compassion, and humanitarianism.
 If 9 recurs in your chart, you’re idealistic and care deeply about humanity.
 Nines make great teachers, healers and leaders working to improve the world.

-The Famous Fibonacci Series
+The Importance of 108 is the Famous Fibonacci Series

 The Famous Fibonacci series – 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on has its mentions in the Ancient India in relevance to 108.
-Every 24 digits add upto 108.
+Every 24 digits add up to 108 when we convert the upcoming numbers into single digits.
 This pattern repeats after every 24 numbers.

-• 108 is a perfect number, meaning its factors add up to the number itself.
+• Firstly, 108 is a perfect number, meaning its factors add to the number itself.
 1 + 2 + 3 + 6 + 9 + 18 + 27 + 54 = 108.

 • In sacred geometry, the number 108 is connected to the pentagram.
 This means a star in the shape of a pentagram has all its sides made at an angle of 108 degrees.